-The items listed in the table above with an "" next to the event type must be reviewed at the full board.
-In general, the IRB reviews all other reportable events by an expedited reviewer; however, an IRB Member who is a clinician must review any clinical event.
+The items listed in the table above with an "" next to the event type should be reviewed at the full board.
+In general, the IRB reviews all other reportable events by an expedited reviewer; however, an IRB Member who is a clinician must review any event that may impact the health care of a participant.
 The reviewer may consult with other IRB Members when conducting the review or defer the review to the full board at any time.